gautemo/talks/README.md

-# talks
+# Gaute's Talks
-Talks at conferences, meetups, and more.
+Hi 👋

+Here you will find a collection with resources to my talks.